learn-js/learnjs-01-introduction/book.md

 But for now, know that this book will be applicable to pretty much any javascript you write, and will provide additional resources for writing in the style of node.js.

+## This book is open source
+Contribute errata or content requests at the GitHub repository for this book: [github.com/learn-js/learnjs-01-introduction](https://github.com/learn-js/learnjs-01-introduction)

 # Part 1: the basics